-Here we'll explore how feminism and misogyny come into play in 15th century Europe.
+Here we'll explore how medieval misogyny informs modern philosophy while uncovering the feminisms of the Middle Ages.
 No longer will the women of the Middle Ages be erased, minimized, or villainized.

 Hi!
 I’m Meg Conley.
 I write about the intersection of capitalism, culture and care work at Pocket Observatory.
 Select essays are republished to Substack.
 If you'd like to receive my official (FREE) newsletter, subscribe here + I'll take care of the rest!